Learning temporal relationships between symbols with Laplace Neural Manifolds: Neural predictions

 \subsubsection{Single-cell properties of neurons coding for the past}

-So-called temporal context cells observed in the entorhinal cortex \cite{TsaoEtal18,BrigEtal20} are triggered by a particular event and then relax exponentially back to baseline firing with a variety of time constants.
-The firing of temporal context cells is as one would expect for a population coding $\PastLaplbold{}(s)$.
-So-called time cells observed in the hippocampus \cite{PastEtal08,MacDEtal11,TaxiEtal20,ShahEtal22,ShikEtal21,SchoEtal22} and many other brain regions \cite<e.g.,>{TigaEtal18a,TigaEtal17b,MellEtal15,BakhEtal17,AkhlEtal16,JinEtal09} fire sequentially as events recede into the past, as one would expect from neurons participating in $\ftilde(\taustar < 0)$.
-Time cells are consistent with qualitative and quantitative predictions of $\ftilde(\taustar <0)$, including the conjecture that time constants are distributed along a logarithmic scale \cite{CaoEtal22}.
+So-called temporal context cells observed in the entorhinal cortex \citep{TsaoEtal18,BrigEtal20} are triggered by a particular event and then relax exponentially back to baseline firing with a variety of time constants.
+The firing of temporal context cells is as one would expect for a population coding $\PastLapl{}(s)$.
+So-called time cells observed in the hippocampus \citep{PastEtal08,MacDEtal11,TaxiEtal20,ShahEtal22,ShikEtal21,SchoEtal22} and many other brain regions \cite[e.g.,][]{TigaEtal18a,TigaEtal17b,MellEtal15,BakhEtal17,AkhlEtal16,JinEtal09,SubrSmit24} fire sequentially as events recede into the past, as one would expect from neurons participating in $\ftilde(\taustar)$ for $\taustar < 0$.
+Time cells are consistent with qualitative and quantitative predictions, including the conjecture that time constants are distributed along a logarithmic scale \citep{CaoEtal22}.